ITSLeeds/TDS/coursework-template.md

     routing and conversion of origin-destination data to geographic desire lines

-8. Describe how your team stored and transported data, including appropriate file formats
+8. Describe how you stored and transported data, including appropriate file formats

-    **Application choice and potential impact**
+    **Application choice and impact**

 9. Choice of topic that has interesting datasets and important real world applications

-10. Appropriate use of methods for the choice of application
+10. Appropriate use of methods for the choice of application, building on previous work

 11. Explain the potential impacts of the work